Alzheimer’s and Time Management: Tips for Carers

 Strategies to mitigate these effects include establishing regular activities at consistent times each day and using practical aids like calendars or alarms.

-By approaching time-related challenges resulting from Alzheimer’s disease with compassion and patience, caregivers can create a supportive that maximises the quality of life for those affected by this condition.
+By approaching time-related challenges resulting from Alzheimer’s disease with compassion and patience, caregivers can create a supportive environment that maximises the quality of life for those affected by this condition.

 Essential Time Management Techniques for Alzheimer’s Carers